catarinabombaca/code-katas/README.md

 Roll a six-sided die a million times.
 Print the frequency of each side coming up.

 Note: Run the program a few times.
 Do you get the same numbers every time?
 How can you fix that?

+## Sum of time durations

+Given a list of time duration strings, calculate the sum of those durations.

+Durations are in the hours:minutes:seconds format.
+For instance, 3:01:12 denotes 3 hours, 1 minute, and 12 seconds.
+Leading 0s are optional only for the hour parts.

+Example:

+SumOfTimes(["12:32", "34:01", "15:23", "9:27", "55:22", "25:56"]) should output 2:32:41